 5. Policy abuse

-Although you hope that your employees will be respectful and accountable when taking advantage of your remote work policy, there are, unfortunately, some people who may end up abusing it.
+Although you hope that your employees will be respectful and accountable when taking advantage of your remote work policy, there are, unfortunately, some people who may abuse it.
 It's wise to explicitly state that remote work is a privilege that can be revoked if it's discovered that an employee is not meeting his or her expectations while working outside the office.

 You can eliminate any abuse of work-from-home policies by measuring at both the individual and team levels, holding everyone accountable for their results, said Shawe.

-"It is management's job to set tough, yet achievable goals ... for each employee, regardless of where they sit around the globe," he told Business News Daily.
-"If [your] internal systems ... measure relevant information, and transform that information into appropriate, digestible, and shared performance metrics, the business and its staff will thrive whether operating in real world, or in the virtual world."
+"It is management's job to set tough, yet achievable goals ... for each employee, regardless of where they sit around the globe," he said.
+"If [your] internal systems ... measure relevant information, and transform that information into appropriate, digestible, and shared performance metrics, the business and its staff will thrive whether operating in [the] real world or in the virtual world."